-Taylor Swift Returns to the Red Carpet for the First Time in 2 Years at Billboard Music Awards
+Taylor Swift Takes Home BBMA Trophies at First Awards Show in 2 Years: 'Thank You for Making Me Feel Understood'

 The Reputation singer, 28, attended the Billboard Music Awards in Las Vegas on Sunday, marking her first awards show appearance since the 64th Annual BMI Pop Awards in May 2016.

-Swift opted for an ethereal pink gown that featured a thigh-high slit and embellished silver details on the bodice.
+Swift opted for an ethereal pink Versace gown that featured a thigh-high slit and embellished silver details on the bodice.
+She topped off her looks with Hueb earrings and shoes by Casadei.

 Check out PEOPLE’s full Billboard Music Awards coverage to get the latest news on music’s big night.